About the path

 Near the falls there are two stream crossings that take some agility and good balance.
 Bring a walking stick if you’re not sure about this.

-Please respect the efforts to make this area available to all – follow the instructions at the start of the path, stay on the tracks and boardwalks and do not try to cross the stream after heavy rain.
+Please respect the efforts to make this area available to all – follow the instructions at the start of the track, stay on the tracks and boardwalks and do not try to cross the stream after heavy rain.
 This valley is known for occasional flooding but it never lasts long – just wait until the water level lowers again and it is safe to cross, or return the way you came.

 Mobile reception along the route is not always reliable.
 Take a photo of the map at the start to remind you of the route.